U.S. outrage as Egypt bars Americans from leaving

 Egyptian officials have made no comment on the bans.

-"These organizations have been operating for years.
+"These organisations have been operating for years.
 They meet with the government.
 Their funding is known," said Heba Morayef of Human Rights Watch in Cairo.

 "There can be no motivation except a desire to control and silence the human rights community."